mpoquet/mpoquet.github.io/src/blog/2021-09-isolated-dynamic-library-loading-with-dlmopen/index.rst

 .. literalinclude:: runner.c
    :language: c
-   :lines: 94-104
+   :lines: 98-108
    :caption: :download:`runner.c <runner.c>`

-During its execution, ``runner`` changes the values of all global variables to make sure the desired ones (**and them only**) get updated.
+During its execution, ``runner`` changes the values of all global variables to make sure the desired ones get updated (**and them only**).

 .. literalinclude:: runner.c
    :language: c
-   :lines: 106-113
+   :lines: 110-117
    :caption: :download:`runner.c <runner.c>`

 Printings are done at the following steps.